SandraTJY/linearEncodeModel/README.md

 ## Folder Structure
 - **data/** – Contains behavioural, neural, and video data files.
 Users should supply their datasets in the correct format.
-- **examples/** – Demo scripts to show how to preprocess and structure data.
+- **examples/** – Demo scripts and data to show how to preprocess and structure data.
 - **main/** – Main configuration scripts.
 Run these after preparing your data objects.
+- **test/** – Unit test class and loop scripts for checking the robustness of the toolbox.
 - **utils/** – Helper functions and main functions required by the pipeline.
 - **vidDeconv_options.m** – Defines paths, variable names, types, and parameters needed for your linear encode model.